-Before reinstalling the trigger group, make sure that the bolt is fully forward and engaged in the locked position.
-FIGURE 17

-2 Visually check the "safety" on the trigger guard to make certain it is still in the on safe position.

-3 Insert the trigger group back into the receiver, lining up the holes in the trigger group with the holes on each side of the receiver.

-Lift the trigger group from the receiver.

-4 Insert the trigger group pins from either side of the receiver and gently tap them into place using care not to scratch the receiver.
+- 1 Before reinstalling the trigger group, make sure that the bolt is fully forward and engaged in the locked position. - 2 Visually check the "safety" on the trigger guard to make certain it is still in the on safe position. - 3 Insert the trigger group back into the receiver, lining up the holes in the trigger group with the holes on each side of the receiver. - 4 Insert the trigger group pins from either side of the receiver and gently tap them into place using care not to scratch the receiver.

 Your firearm is now fully assembled.
 Immediately confirm that the "safety" is in the on safe position.
-Take time to wipe down and clean all external surfaces as explained under "Cleaning and Maintenance Suggestions" on page 26.
+Take time to wipe down and clean all external surfaces as explained under "Cleaning and Maintenance Suggestions" on pages 26-29.